 Distracted Truck Drivers

-Injured in a Tampa truck accident?
-Call our firm.
+Injured in a Tampa Truck Accident?
+Call Givens Givens Sparks, PLLC

 Texting, email, Facebook – drivers of all kinds may be tempted by any of a number of distractions while on the road.
 The temptation to quickly check a text, to light a cigarette, or to do anything other than driving may be great, but one's desire to drive safely should overpower this temptation.
 This is particularly applicable when it comes to truck drivers, who operate the largest and heaviest vehicles on Florida's roadways.
 The majority of these commercial drivers are experienced and put safety first, but those that do not place everyone on the road at risk.